 - Using too much fertilizer or applying too frequently.

-- Pests such as aphids that extract sap for the developing flower buds.
+- Pests such as aphids extract sap for the developing flower buds.

-- Too much shade (roses bloom to their best in full sun of at least 6 hours).
+- Too much shade (roses bloom to their best in full sun for at least 6 hours).

-- Not pruning the rose annually (rose has turned woody with few blooms).
+- Not pruning the rose annually (the rose has turned woody with few blooms).

 Keep reading for how to why your rose is not blooming and how to implement the solution so that your rose blooms the following Spring…